ReactTraining/react-workshop/react/advanced-hooks/05-optimistic-ui/lecture/NOTES.md

 Start with a basic form submission that asynchronously updates likes:

-1. Add own own implementation of `optimisticLikes` with `useState`.
+1. Add our own implementation of `optimisticLikes` with `useState`.
 Notice how `likes` becomes useless / unused.
 Set set it but nothing uses it.
 Also re-factor to use transitions.
 See commented solution in App.tsx